- Federal and State Criminal Defense, Trials and Appeals

 - Board of Directors, Knoxville Bar Association

-Mr. Johnson is a trial and appellate attorney whose practice is focused on the defense of persons and companies accused of white-collar crimes, major felonies, and other serious matters in federal and state courts.
+Stephen Ross Johnson is a partner with Ritchie, Dillard, Davies and Johnson, PC in Knoxville, and is a nationally-known criminal defense trial and appellate attorney.
+Mr. Johnson has defended criminal cases in state and federal courts throughout the United States, ranging from complex white collar financial crimes to death penalty cases.
 He has argued or briefed cases before the Supreme Court of the United States; the Supreme Court of Tennessee; the United States Courts of Appeals for the Fourth, Sixth, and Seventh Circuits; all federal district courts in Tennessee; the Tennessee Court of Criminal Appeals and Tennessee Court of Appeals.
 He has been admitted to practice on a pro hac vice basis in a number of other federal and state courts.

 Mr. Johnson has been defense counsel in jury trials and hearings in state and federal courts involving a variety of criminal offenses, including charges of theft of trade secrets, racketeering, money laundering, health care fraud, illegal gambling, government contract fraud, wire and mail fraud, bank fraud, perjury, firearms offenses, illegal drug distribution, assault, child abuse and neglect, internet crimes, rape, other sexual offenses and homicide.
 He has also successfully defended persons at jury trial in murder prosecutions when the death penalty was sought.
 Mr. Johnson has represented persons wrongfully convicted of serious felony matters on appeal and collateral review, to include direct appeal, state post-conviction, and federal habeas corpus proceedings.
 He also regularly represents health care providers and other licensed professionals in disciplinary matters.